mttaggart/rustyneedle/README.md

 # RustyNeedle

+**THIS CODE IS FOR EDUCATIONAL PURPOSES ONLY.
+I take no responsibility if you decide to do crimes with this code.**

 A simple dropper for shellcode that leverages the power of...base64 encoding??

 No seriously.
 And it works.
 Here's how: